shurunxuan/CellularAutomaton/Readme.md

 To be filled.

 Right click on a cell to set its state.
+Zoom with mouse wheel.
+Pan with mouse left button.

 Load the examples inside the corresponding folder.